Peer-on-peer (child-on-child) abuse

 (University of Bristol and University of Central Lancashire, 2015)

 - Two thirds (65.9%) of contact sexual abuse experienced by children up to age-17 was perpetrated by someone under-18 (Radford et al 2011)

 - ¼ Barnardo’s service users was sexually exploited by their peers (2011)

 - Almost a third of 16-18-year-old girls say they’ve been subjected to unwanted sexual touching in UK schools (EVAW 2010)

-Keeping Children safe in Education, 2016 states that:
+Keeping Children safe in Education, 2019 includes:

 This briefing makes the important point that the perpetrators of this type of abuse are also experiencing harm through their behaviours being, by definition the same or similar in age to their victims and also being under the age of 18.

 Within the Designated Safeguarding Handbook, the following pathways are of pertinence: